yuki-yano/haritsuke.vim/README.md

 " 4.
 Use replace operator
 griw    " Replace inner word with register content grG     " Replace from cursor to end of file

+" 5.
+Check if cycling is active
+:echo haritsuke#is_active()  " Returns 1 during cycling, 0 otherwise
 ```

 ## Configuration